 From the Greater San Jose area's Silicon Valley tech hub to the suburb communities in Morgan Hill, San Martin, Gilroy, and Hollister.
-I can help you navigate through every step of the journey. from start to finish!
+I can help you navigate through every step of the journey, from start to finish!

-I am here through every step of the process with you—from securing a mortgage to finding the perfect "starter home" that is within your budget.
+I am here through every step of the process with you.
+From securing a mortgage to finding the perfect "starter home" that is within your budget.

 Account Benefits: